send-me-a-ticket/DockFlix/README.md

 Option 2: Run in Portainer
 1. Create a new stack, copy contents from `mediaserver.yaml`
-2. Manually create ENV entries from `mediaserver.env`
+2. Create ENV entries from `mediaserver.env`

 <br><br>